Annorbi/osTicket-prereqs/README.md

 <img src="https://i.imgur.com/8AdlXf2.png" height="80%" width="80%"
 </p>
 <p>
-On this screen, go ahead and enter a username and password that's easy to remember.
-For this example, we will be using "root" for both the username and password.
+On this screen, go ahead and enter a password that's easy to remember.
+For this example, we will be using "root".
 If you want, you can also open "notepad" to write the info down.
+Note that the username is "Root".
 Press "next" and on the following screen, hit "execute".
 Wait for stuff to be installed and press "finish".
 <br />

 <p>